-The resorts rooms are all kitchenette style with wash/dryer.
-The room we stayed in had both a bathtub and a roll in shower.
-They provided a shower bench, not chair that was pretty much falling apart.
+The resort’s rooms are all kitchenette style with a wash/dryer.
+The room we stayed in had both a bathtub and a roll-in shower.
+They provided a shower bench, not a chair that was pretty much falling apart.
 The room was big enough for two wheelchairs to move around fine.
 We were first put in a room on the first level kind of in the back, basically no view of the ocean.
 We complained and got a new room the next day.
 This new room was on the 4th floor and had a much better view of the ocean.
-The one down side to the rooms was to get out on the balcony, there was about a 3 inch tall threshold for the sliding door.
+The one downside to the rooms was to get out on the balcony, there was about a 3-inch tall threshold for the sliding door.
 The issue could have been solved with some ramps but the resort could not do something in the time we were staying.

-The property was pretty much all accessible with ramp ways leading down to the beach area.
-Although the beach was not accessible because there were no beach wheelchairs nor plank, rubber or paved walkways.
-The resort does have a two pools, but only the main pool has the accessible lift.
+The property was pretty much all accessible with ramp leading down to the beach area.
+Although the beach was not accessible because there were no beach wheelchairs nor plank, rubber, or paved walkways.
+The resort does have two pools, but only the main pool has an accessible lift.
 The main pool has a bar and is pretty large with an infinity edge that looked over the beach and ocean.
 The whole pool was only about 4 feet deep, so you may want to wear water shoes as I ended up scraping my feet a little.
-And unfortunately the hot tubs do not have lifts, which was a sad moment for us.
+And unfortunately, the hot tubs do not have lifts, which was a sad moment for us.